 - Turn on the leaf blower and move from end to end while removing the leaves and waste in the gutter.

 - Flush the gutters and downspout with water from a garden hose to clear any remaining dirt

 Note: Be careful to avoid blowing leaves into the downspout

 Further Reading: How to Clean Gutters with a Leaf Blower+ Best Blowers

-- The leaf blowers have a nozzle that can be connected and disconnected at any time.
+- The leaf blowers have a nozzle that can be connected and disconnected anytime.

 - The electric leaf blowers are light and hence you can use them for long without getting tired.

-- Maintenance cost of leaf blowers is economical and can be used for other cleaning purposes
+- The maintenance cost of leaf blowers is economical and can be used for other cleaning purposes

 - Effective for light debris